MahisagarKadam/hearing-hand-real-time-isl-detection/README.md

            "U","V","W","X","Y","Z"]

-## Setup Instructions
+## 🛠 Setup Instructions

+Follow these steps to run the Hearing Hand – Real-Time Indian Sign Language (ISL) Detection System on your system.

+---

-1. Clone the Repository
+### 1️⃣ Clone the Repository
 git clone https://github.com/MahisagarKadam/hearing-hand-real-time-isl-detection.git
 cd hearing-hand-real-time-isl-detection

+---

-2. Install Dependencies
+### 2️⃣ Install Dependencies
 pip install -r requirements.txt

-If you don’t have a requirements file, install manually:

-pip install opencv-python mediapipe ultralytics numpy
+If requirements.txt is not available, install manually: pip install opencv-python mediapipe ultralytics numpy

+---

-3. Add Your YOLO Model
+### 3️⃣ Add the YOLOv8 Model

-Place the file:
+Place your trained model file inside the models/ directory: models/

-NEW_FINAL.pt
+└── NEW_FINAL.pt

-inside models/ (or update the path in app.py).
+(If the model name is different, update the path inside app.py.)

+---

-4. Run the App
+### 4️⃣ Run the Application
 python app.py

+This will open your webcam and start real-time ISL gesture detection.

+---

+### 5️⃣ Camera Troubleshooting
+If the camera does not start, open app.py and try changing the camera index:

+cv2.VideoCapture(0)
+cv2.VideoCapture(1)
+cv2.VideoCapture(2)

+---

+### ✔ You're All Set!
+The system will now:
+- Read webcam input
+- Extract hand + pose landmarks
+- Run YOLOv8 prediction
+- Display real-time ISL text output